-Newer hepatitis C drugs such as boceprevir (Victrelis) also have anemia as a side effect.
-Taking Victrelis with interferon and ribavirin can lead to even more severe drops in hemoglobin levels.
+Newer hepatitis C drugs, such as boceprevir (Victrelis), also have anemia as a side effect.
+Taking boceprevir with interferon and ribavirin can lead to even more severe drops in hemoglobin levels.

 You’re also more likely to develop anemia if you have one of these conditions:

-While you take medicine to treat hepatitis C, your doctor will likely order blood tests every two to four weeks to check your hemoglobin level.
+While you take medicine to treat hepatitis C, your doctor will likely order blood tests every few weeks or months to check your hemoglobin level.
 If you’re at high risk for anemia, you may need blood testing every week.